76 Best Things To Do in NYC [updated 2023]

 This linear park, built on old railroad tracks, crosses the Chelsea neighborhood with a walkway flanked by floral arrangements and views of the surrounding buildings and the Hudson River to the south.
 Walking along it is a different way to stroll around New York and I recommend you include it in a walk around Chelsea.

-In this article about Guide to the High Line in New York City I tell you some tips to walk it, where to stop to eat or to contemplate the best views and I give you a proposed itinerary so you don't miss the most important things.
+In this article about Guide to the High Line in New York City I tell you some tips for touring it, where to stop to eat or to contemplate the best views and I give you a proposed itinerary so you don't miss the most important things.

 Times Square needs no introduction: neon lights, giant screens and lots of people.
-It can be overwhelming and wonderful in equal parts, but it sure doesn't leave you indifferent.
+It can be equal parts overwhelming and wonderful, but it sure doesn't leave you indifferent.
 It's definitely a place to get lost in during your visit to New York, and even more so at night, when the buildings shine brightly and the magic of New York begins to shine through.

-What else to see and do in Manhattan
+What else can you see and do in Manhattan?

 Although it may seem that I am pulling cliché, Times Square is undoubtedly an emblematic place of the city.
 But fortunately, Manhattan holds many other corners (some surprising, others we have seen thousands of times in the movies) that will leave us amazed.
 If you do not know where to start, I leave you a practical guide on the top things to do and see in Manhattan so you can organize your visit.